Depth-aware Neural Style Transfer using Instance Normalization: Method

 \subsection{Training Details}

 The algorithm is trained on the Microsoft COCO dataset \cite{lin2014microsoft} which consists of 80k images.
 For the training, each image is resized to $256\times256$.
 We use Adam optimizer \cite{kingma2014adam} with a learning rate of $1 \times 10^{-3}$ and train with a batch size of 4.
 As discussed previously, the content loss is computed at the $relu2\_2$ layer and the style reconstruction loss at layers $relu1\_2$, $relu2\_2$, $relu3\_2$ and $relu4\_3$ of the \textit{VGG-16} loss network.
 The depth reconstruction loss is computed at the output layer of the \textit{MiDaS} \cite{Ranftl2020,Ranftl2021} network.
 We found the optimal weights for the content, style and depth loss to be $1 \times 10^{5}$, $1 \times 10^{10}$ and $1 \times 10^{3}$, respectively.
+The source code is available from the project's webpage: \url{https://ioannoue.github.io/depth-aware-nst-using-in.html}.